rafaelvzago/ssh-secret-keeper/docs/QUICK_START.md

 # Common issues:
 # - Token expired: Get new token and update ~/.ssh-vault-keeper/token
-# - Network issues: Check if localhost:8200 is accessible
+# - Network issues: Check if your Vault server is accessible
 # - Mount issues: Ensure mount_path exists in Vault
 ```